dorkbot->Dorkbot SoCal

 Q: is Dorkbot SoCal run by a university?

-A: No. Dorkbot SoCal is run by the participants in Dorkbot SoCal and is coordinated by Garnet Hertz.
+A: No. Dorkbot SoCal is run by the participants in Dorkbot SoCal and is coordinated by Thomas Edwards.
 The meetings are free and open to the public.
 The locations of our meetings have been kind enough to sponsor Dorkbot SoCal and to donate the use of their facilities.

 Q: Dorkbot is a stupid name.